 - The Personal Information Protection Act (PIPA)—is an Act about privacy in the private sector including strata corporations.
 Learn more at the Office of the Information and Privacy Commissioner for British Columbia (“OIPC”) which developed this guide for strata corporations and strata agents in addition to FAQ guide to help understand PIPA.

 - The Real Estate Development Marketing Act (REDMA)—governs the marketing of strata developments by developers and requires them to obtain development approvals, file disclosure statements, place purchase monies in trust, and provide rescission rights.
-Learn more at the Office of the Superintendent of Real Estate at FICOM (the Financial Institutions Commission).
+Learn more at the Office of the Superintendent of Real Estate.

 - The Residential Tenancy Act (RTA)—governs the relationship between landlords and tenants, including those in stratas.
 Learn more at the Province’s rental housing website (Residential Tenancies).